IoSonoDue2/DDR_Benchmark_for_Pynq-Z2/README.md

-# NECSTCamp
+# DDRBENCHMARK
-projects for NECSTCamp
+project for the FPGA course taken with NECSTCamp